Running total: Use

-While this concept is very simple, it is extremely common in everyday use.
+The concept of a running total is easily understood.
+It is common in many everyday uses.
 For example, most cash registers display a running total of the purchases so far rung in.
 By the end of the transaction this will, of course, be the total of all the goods.
 Similarly, the machine may keep a running total of all transactions made, so that at any point in time the total can be checked against the amount in the till, even though the machine has no memory of past transactions.

 Typically many games of all kinds use running totals for scoring; the actual values of past events in the sequence are not important, only the current score, that is to say, the running total.

+Tabulating machines had dedicated registers that could [only] accumulate running totals of numbers in preselected columns and display or print them.

+It is trivial for computers to keep running totals in variables or registers.

-The central processing unit of computers for many years had a component called the accumulator which, essentially, kept a running total (it "accumulated" the results of individual calculations).
-This term is largely obsolete with more modern computers.
+The central processing unit of computers for many years had one general-purpose register called the accumulator.
+Most arithmetic operations stored their results into this one register.
+This accumulator, essentially, kept a running total; that is, it "accumulated" the results of individual calculations.

 A betting accumulator is the running product of the outcomes of several bets in sequence.